Alexa Wilding: Death

-The death certificate issued for Alexa Wilding records her death on 25 April 1884, aged 37.
+The death certificate issued for Wilding records her death on 25 April 1884, aged 37.
 The cause of death was peritonitis for six days and eventual exhaustion; sixteen months earlier she had been diagnosed with a splenic tumor.
 This may be the disease that had previously caused Rossetti to think her ill, and prevented her sometimes from keeping her sittings.

 She is buried in Brompton Cemetery, along with her grandmother, Mary Ann, and niece, Marie.
 While her death certificate states the date of her death as 25 April, her tombstone lists it as 24 April 1884.

 In Rossetti's art

 In Rossetti's paintings, Wilding's elegant looks and ethereal beauty were in contrast to another of Rossetti's models, the voluptuous Fanny Cornforth.
 Wilding's more refined features were substituted for Cornforth's in Lady Lilith (1864–1868), in part when Rossetti's patron and owner of the painting Frederick Leyland considered the original too earthy.
 Similarly, the painting Venus Verticordia (1864–1868), originally modelled by a near six-foot-tall cook, was repainted with Wilding's face in January 1868.
 Rossetti seems to have considered her features versatile enough for the roles of both virtue, for example Sibylla Palmifera, and vice, as in the paintings mentioned here, in roles previously reserved for Cornforth.

 Contemporaries seem to have disagreed over Wilding's capacity for expression: Rossetti's assistant, Henry Treffry Dunn said of her that she was "... without any variety of expression.
 She sat like a Sphinx, waiting to be questioned, and with always a vague reply in return...
 But she had a deep well of affection within her seemingly placid exterior."
 The artist's brother, William Michael Rossetti, meanwhile saw her as "capable of much varying expression."
 Dunn described Wilding as having "a lovely face, beautifully moulded in every feature, full of quiescent, soft, mystical repose that suited some of his conceptions admirably...
 He was struck with her beautiful face and golden, auburn hair.
 It was the very type of face he had been seeking so long."

-Wilding's features are easy to spot in Rossetti's art; the red hair, long neck, perfect Cupid's bow lips, and somewhat softer eyes compared to Lizzie Siddall's famed heavy-lidded ones.
+Wilding's features are easy to spot in Rossetti's art; the red hair, long neck, perfect Cupid's bow lips, and somewhat softer eyes compared to Lizzie Siddal's famed heavy-lidded ones.
 However, in The Blessed Damozel, Wilding's features are less discernible thanks to Rossetti's portrayal of her with his late wife's eyes.
-Additionally two of Rossetti's paintings featuring Wilding are similar to those originally modelled for by his late wife Lizzie Siddall, Regina Cordium and Damsel of the Sanct Grael.
+Additionally two of Rossetti's paintings featuring Wilding are similar to those originally modelled for by his late wife Lizzie Siddal, Regina Cordium and Damsel of the Sanct Grael.
 According to his close friend, the art critic Frederic George Stephens, "nothing he drew of her, diverse as the delineations were, seemed less than an exact likeness."